-Policy 2-1: Adopt the Proposed Land Use Plan, shown in Figure 2-1, as Yorktown's zoning map.
+Policy 5-1: Adopt the Proposed Land Use Plan, shown in Figure 2-1, as Yorktown's zoning map.

-• The Land Use Plan synthesizes the concepts of Chapters 4 and 5, which deal with Yorktown's hamlet business centers and residential neighborhoods.
-Whereas many of the land use-related goals and policies espoused in those chapters are general in nature, the Land Use Plan is specific and puts forth a zoning scheme that can help implement those concepts.
+- The plan was prepared in spring 2003 after the completion of the topical Task Force workshops and after most of the core policies of the Comprehensive Plan were framed.
+Thus, it reflects the cumulative consensus of more than a year's worth of discussion on the part of the Task Force. - The Land Use Plan synthesizes the concepts of Chapters 4 and 5, which deal with Yorktown's hamlet business centers and residential neighborhoods.
+Whereas many of the land use-related goals and policies espoused in those chapters are general in